 In our practice, the amalgam removal is done according to the IAOMT (International Academy for Oral Medicine and Toxicology) recommended safety protocol.
-As a replacement for the old amalgam fillings we use only tested and reliable high-quality dental filling materials such as composite resins with ceramic fillers, ceramic or gold.
+As a replacement for the old amalgam fillings we use only tested and reliable high-quality dental filling materials such as composite resins with ceramic fillers or porcelain.
 The results can show up: No exposure to mercury vapor for the patient and a sustainable outcome.

 Amalgam Removal Safety Precautions

 For a better protection against the vapours inhalation, we will (if permitted by anatomy of the jaw) lay a rubber dam (a rubber strap on plastic or metal frame).
 The rubber dam isolates the teeth and separates this area from the upper respiratory tract.
 By drilling resulting vapors and dust can thus not be inhaled.
 Because inhaled mercury vapor is many times more dangerous than the mere swallowing of this heavy metal.
 For patients with latex allergy, we offer rubber sheets made of silicone.